Best New Zealand Financial Markets Authority (FMA) Regulated Brokers 2025

 The document outlines a wide range of broker requirements, including the need to:

-- Demonstrate care, skill and diligence when dealing with customers.
+- Demonstrate care, skill and diligence when dealing with retail investors.

 - Keep adequate records of client assets.